danbz/aesthetic-programming/source/5-ObjectOrientation/Readme.md

  }
 }
 ```
 The above shows that the program will start off with 5 Tofus (which is also the minimum requirement of the game).
-5 Tofu is created through a for-loop in various properties that have defined earlier in the pseudo class: speed, xpos, ypos, size.
+5 Tofus are created through a for-loop with various properties that are defined earlier in the pseudo class: speed, xpos, ypos, size.
 For this example, each of the property is generated from a random number range except the x position (xpos) as 30, which means the initial 5 Tofus are all started at 30 pixel on x coordinate.

 Specifically, we now look at the most important line here:
 `tofu[i] = new Tofu(speed, xpos, ypos, size);`